 Nurse Practitioner HospitalistMiles Priebe, FNP-BC

 Nurse Practitioner HospitalistA Nurse Practitioner Hospitalist is a Family Nurse Practitioner, whose practice is dedicated exclusively to providing care to patients while they are in the hospital.
 This means that the hospitalist can focus all of his or her attention on the patients who are hospitalized and be more readily available to these patients than a doctor who spends much of their time in an office setting.

-The purpose of the Hospitalist program at Pinckneyville Community Hospital is to provide patients with increased access to provider care during their hospitalization.
+How does the Hospitalist work with my doctor?The purpose of the Hospitalist program at Pinckneyville Community Hospital is to provide patients with increased access to provider care during their hospitalization.
 The hospitalist will round Monday through Friday with Dr. Fozard, Dr. Reyes and Dr. Forbes, and will be available during the day to monitor progress and overall care.

 Your own physician knows you best.
 Hospitalists do not replace your primary care provider; they work with your primary care provider in order to ensure that patients receive the best possible care and treatment when they are in our hospital.
 The providers are in constant communication with one another and encourage patients to follow-up with their primary care provider after discharge from the hospital.

 If you are a patient of the Family Medical Center at Pinckneyville Community Hospital, the hospitalist will have access to your office-based electronic records, and can help promote coordination of care across a spectrum of specialties.

 When will I see my primary care physician?Your primary care physician will continue to see you each weekday you are in the hospital.
 On the weekend, the on-call physician will visit to check your progress.
 You will be encouraged to make a follow-up appointment with your provider after discharge.